Influence of dark matter on hybrid and twin stars

-Due to the onset of a first-order phase transition from nucleonic matter to quark degrees of freedom, a new stable branch emerges, known as HSs.
-TS emerges from HS with a disconnected feature.
+Due to the onset of a first-order phase transition from nucleonic matter to quark degrees of freedom, a new stable branch emerges, known as hybrid star.
+Twin star emerges from hybrid star with a disconnected feature.
 The nature of these configurations is solely characterized by two key parameters $p_t$ and $\Delta\epsilon$ at the phase transition for a fixed value of $C_s^2$.
-The stability condition for both the hadronic and HS sequences must be satisfied:
+The stability condition for both the hadronic and hybrid star sequences must be satisfied:

 where $M$ and $\epsilon_c$ are the mass and central energy density of the star in the sequence.
 This condition ensures that each configuration on the mass-radius curve corresponds to a stable equilibrium solution.
-Typical scenarios are depicted in Fig. \ref{fig:mr}, both for HSs and TSs configurations by choosing different values of $p_t$ and $\Delta \epsilon$ for $C_s^2=1$.
+Typical scenarios are depicted in Fig. \ref{fig:eos_mr}, both for hybrid and twin star configurations by choosing different values of $p_t$ and $\Delta \epsilon$ for $C_s^2=1$.
 The observational constraints are also shown to examine the consistency of model parameters.
-For a fixed value of $p_t$ and $\Delta\epsilon$, the resulting configuration can correspond to either a HS (connected to the main branch) or a TS (disconnected from the main branch).
+For a fixed value of $p_t$ and $\Delta\epsilon$, the resulting configuration can correspond to either a hybrid star (connected to the main branch) or a twin star (disconnected from the main branch).

-It has become evident that when the central energy density ($\epsilon_c$) reaches the transition energy density, $\epsilon_t$, two possible outcomes occur: either the star becomes unstable, or it remains stable even after the formation of a quark core, and it is solely decided by $\Delta \epsilon$.
+It has become evident that when the central energy density ($\epsilon_c$) reaches the transition energy density, $\epsilon_t$, two possible outcomes occur: either the star becomes unstable or it remains stable even after the formation of a quark core, and it is solely decided by $\Delta \epsilon$.
 This behavior is governed by the Seidov criterion, which defines a critical threshold for the energy density discontinuity, expressed as \cite{Seidov_1971}:

 where $\Delta\epsilon_{\rm crit}$ is the critical energy density discontinuity below which a stable hybrid star is connected to the hadronic branch.
 When the Seidov limit is reached, the sequence of stars becomes unstable immediately; however, the stability of stars could still be possible by choosing certain values of $p_t$ and $\Delta\epsilon$.
-In this study, we fix the sound speed value ($C_s^2=1$) to explore the properties of TSs/HSs and its different categories as mentioned in the following sections.

-\subsection{Classification Criteria}
+\section{Classification Criteria}